DietVds/CertifiedMaxSAT/README.md

-# A proof-logged MaxSAT solver
+# A certified MaxSAT solver

 This project was made in the context of the Discrete Modelling, Optimization and Search (DMOS) course, given by Prof. Dr. Bart Bogaerts at the [VUB](https://www.vub.be/).